taltrui/tomasaltrui.dev/src/pages/blog/tanstack-start-app-with-better-auth.md

 ```

 This will create a `auth-schema.ts` file.
-My recomendation is that you paste it's content into your `src/db/schema.ts` file, so you have everything in one place.
+My recommendation is that you paste its content into your `src/db/schema.ts` file, so you have everything in one place.

 Then, we create the migration and push it to our local DB: